-But the anticipated approbation will come at a time when Hollywood is asking itself some hard questions about marketing as well as content.
+But the anticipated approbation will come at a time when Hollywood is asking itself some hard questions about content as well as marketing.
 Though D.C. may feel the studios have been immensely responsive on ad policies, the terrorist acts of Sept.
 11 have stirred some revisionist thinking about what kinds of movies should be made and how they should be sold.

 Sept.
-11 marked the first anniversary of the FTC report, which demanded that Hollywood take more responsibility for its marketing — specifically in the area of selling R-rated films to those who are under the age of 17.
+11 marked the first anniversary of the FTC report, which demanded that Hollywood take more responsibility for its marketing — specifically in the area of promoting R-rated films to those under age 17.

 This month, the FTC is expected to give its follow-up findings.
 Hollywood is said to come off very well in the report — and showbiz’s discretion and helpfulness after the terrorist attacks could mean that D.C. will tone down its watchdog eagerness even more.

-How long that appetite stays quieted is, of course, the $64,000 question.
+When and if auds’ appetite for such material will return is, of course, the $64,000 question.
 And even before the terrorist attacks, the FTC report was putting pressure on violent, R-rated pics.

 Paramount’s “Hardball,” for example, raised hackles in Chicago as the filmmakers intended to use plenty of four-letter words in telling the tale of a real-life local baseball coach.
 Star Keanu Reeves shrugged that the pic was intrinsically R. That was in summer 2000.
 By Sept.
 14, 2001, well into the FTC era, the pic opened with a PG-13 — and, like so many other PG-13s, it finished No. 1 at the weekend box office.

-Motion Picture Assn. of America prexy-CEO Jack Valenti vehemently denies that studios are shying away from the R rating, or that the new marketing rules have resulted in lowered box office receipts.
+Motion Picture Assn. of America prexy-CEO Jack Valenti vehemently denied that studios are shying away from the R rating, or that the new marketing rules have resulted in lowered box office receipts.

-“If you have a movie that a lot of people want to see, no rating will matter,” Valenti says.
+“If you have a movie that a lot of people want to see, no rating will matter,” Valenti said.

-Valenti, whose org administers the ratings system, says he expects the FTC to commend studios in its follow-up report, slated for release in the latter part of this month.
+Valenti, whose org administers the ratings system, said he expects the FTC to commend studios in its follow-up report, slated for release later this month.
 He chairs a special marketing committee made up of compliance officers from each of the majors, appointed in the wake of the initial FTC findings.

-“It’s the first time we’ve done something on this scale,” Valenti says.
+“It’s the first time we’ve done something on this scale,” Valenti said.
 “I think there have been great changes in how we address the public about movies.”

 Abiding by the terms of a 12-point plan drawn up by Valenti, studios have kept a close eye on ad campaigns to make sure that R-rated movies aren’t purposely marketed to kids under 17.

 Movie trailers now contain more info about why a pic received its rating.
 Homevideo boxes have been redesigned to include the new ratings legend.
-There’s also increased effort to let parents know there are Web sites where ratings info is available.
+There’s also an increased effort to let parents know there are Web sites where rating info is available.

-Some studios, such as Warner Bros., have gone further, promising they won’t target R-rated movies’ ads to venues where 35% or more of the audience is under 17.
+Some studios, such as Warner Bros., have gone further, promising they won’t target ads for R-rated movies to venues where 35% or more of the audience is under 17.